Did you know that you can take back your unused medications anytime of the year? Find your nearest take-back site by visiting takebackyourmeds.org.

 To see the citations, visit this page.

 For a map of all places to take back your meds, click here.
-The closest location to Ballard is the QFC on Holman Road.
+The closest locations to Ballard are the lobby of Swedish Hospital on Tallman Avenue and the QFC on Holman Road.